-I. Outline of the Grants-in-Aid for Scientific Research-KAKENHI 1.
+I. Outline of the Grants-in-Aid for Scientific Research-KAKENHI1 1.
 Purpose and Character of Grants-in-Aid for Scientific Research-KAKENHI 2.
 Research Categories 3.
 Role Sharing Between MEXT and JSPS 4.
 Rules Pertaining to KAKENHI 5.
 "Guidelines on the Proper Implementation of Competitive Research Funding", etc. 6.
 Dissemination, etc. of Research Achievements Supported by KAKENHI 7.
 Code of Conduct for Scientists to Adhere II.
-Call for Proposals10 1.
+Call for Proposals14 1.
 Research Categories for which a Call for Proposals is Organized 2.
 Schedule from Application to Grant Delivery 3.
 Review Panels and Other Matters III.
-Instructions for Prospective Applicants2 1.
+Instructions for Prospective Applicants22 1.
 Procedures to be Completed Prior to Application 2.
 Restrictions on Parallel Grant Application/Receipt 3.
 Preparation of the KAKENHI Application Forms (Research Proposal Document), etc. 4.
 Completion of Research Ethics Education Course or Other etc. 5.
 Registration of the Researcher Information in Researchmap 6.
-Participation in the KAKENHI Peer-review Process IV.
-Instructions for Administrative Staff of Research Institutio (Omitted) V. Other Relevant Issues4 Inquiries5 [References] When preparing the application forms (Research Proposal Document), please refer to the Procedures for Preparing and Entering a Research Proposal Document (Items to be entered in the Website)" and "Procedures for Preparing and Entering a Research Proposal Document (Items to b uploaded)".
-The application forms (Research Proposal Document) and other application materials can be downloaded from the JSPS website.
-(IIDI) https://www.jepe.go.in/english/e.grants/grants/00.il.html
+Cooperation to Review IV.
+Instructions for Administrative Staff of Research Institution42 V. Other Relevant Issues53 VI.
+Inquiries62